cvonk/cvonk.github.io/resolve-ffmpeg/README.md

    * ffmpeg git@2021-01-09 encode: yes, with alpha
    * ffmpeg options:
       * YUV**A** 4:2:0 8-bits: `-pix_fmt yuva420p -c:v vp9 -g 1 -crf 32 vp9-yuva420p.mp4`

-## Thoughts

-The best choice would be `DNxHR`.
-DaVinci Resolve 17.1 supports `DNxHR` with alpha in 12-bits decode/encode, what makes it a great candidate.
-However, ffmpeg can not transcode to 12-bit.

-The second best choice would be `Apple ProRes`.
-DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can decode/encode it with alpha.

 ## References